 Be very careful when handling the CPU.
 Hold the processor only by the edges and do not touch the bottom of the processor.

-Note: Use extreme caution when working with the CPU to avoid damaging the pins in the motherboard's CPU socket!
+Note: Use extreme caution when working with the CPU to not damage any pins in the CPU socket on the motherboard!